Pet AnimalsDogDog Breeds

 Rating: 3 out of 5.

-The Texas Heeler, also known as the Australian Cattle Dog Heeler, is a breed that is known for its adaptability.
-This breed was developed to work on ranches and farms, so they are well-suited to living in rural or suburban areas with plenty of room to run and play.
+The Texas Heeler, alternatively recognized as the Australian Cattle Dog Heeler, is a breed celebrated for its exceptional adaptability.
+Originating from a heritage of ranch and farm work, these dogs thrive in rural or suburban settings with ample space for them to indulge in running and play.

 Adapts well to apartment living: 2/5 PointGood for novice owners: 3/5 Point